romanonly/advancedanalytics/Bayesian Learning.md

 </p>

-## Two expirements

-Now I prodice a new datasey by removing from the original dataset the variables that Bayesian learning reported as unimportant.

-Notice that some of these fatures that I removed - they are actually in the top of the importance list as reported by  Random Forest learning!

-## Non-important variables by Bayesian learning
+## Features: important by ML vs important by Bayesian Learning.
-Those are the variables that outside of the Markov blanket of the target, as well as featyres most far away insides the Narkov blanket from the target.

-Therefore, in my first expirement I decimate the original dataset by removing independent by Bayesian Learning fatures from the original dataset.
-Notice that I remove the features that presumably are "noon-important" by the Random Forest learning. here is the list of features: TBD

-I my secoond expirement I remove the features that close to the target, and also "unimportant" by the supervised Random Forest learning: here thet are (TBD)

-The ultimate INDEPENDENT test is the follwing. the expirement that dammages the original dataset the most- that means the removed in such expirement features are happpened to be MORE important.

-## original dataset: Most important variables by Random Forest learning
+# Most important variables in Random Forest learning  of the original (quantized) dataset.
 Here is the list of the mostimportant features from the Random Forest learning: TBD

 ## New decimated dataset 1:

-I apply supervised MK to the new dataset and produce a list of most important variables from this decimated dataset.
+I remove  variables that outside of the *Markov blanket* of the target, as well as featyres far away/distanced from the target which are insides the *Markov blanket*.

+Therefore, in my first expirement I decimate the original dataset by removing independent by Bayesian Learning fatures from the original dataset.
+Notice that I remove the features that presumably are "important" by the Random Forest learning. here is the list of features: TBD

 ## New decimated dataset 2:

-I apply supervised MK to the second new dataset and produce a list of most important variables from this decimated dataset.
+I my secoond expirement I remove the features that close to the target in the BL graph, and also "unimportant" by the supervised Random Forest learning.
+Here they are (TBD)

 ## Final Expirement: accuracy and confidence comparison

-For this two datasets, which happened to be unblanced, I apply a set of supervised machine learning methods.
-Specifically, I employ Random Forest with several unbalanced correction and plot classification accuracy and uncertainty intervals.

-For more information about how I produce them please see (TBD).

-Top raw shows the new dataset after I removed independent features as produced by Bayesian analysis.
-Bottom raw shows the original dataset with all the feautres.

-Notice the extremely small loss of classification prediction of the decimated dateset vs the original dataset.
-And I have removed the top features as reported by Supervised Machine Learning!
+My expirement is to decimate the original dataset and see how well the new decimated dataset can be used for classification.

+If the classification accuracy (I use several metrics) doesn't change  that means the removed features are happpened to be NOT important.

+If the classification accuracy (I use several metrics) fails -  that means the removed features are happpened to be  important.

+All the comparisons for the three datasets (original all feaures, expirement-1, expirement-2) are below/the end of this article.

 ## Conclusion